Two LNG tanks arriving in Romania from China.

 Martin Bencher handled the logistics of the NordLink Project from Sweden to Ertsmyra in Vest-Agder, Norway.
 The NordLink Interconnector is the +/- 515 kV – 1400 megawatt – DC power transmission link from Norway to Germany.

 Martin Bencher transported 7 transformers in 4 lots and additional cargo to final alignment on foundation at site.
 The weight of each unit was 225 tons.

 The transformers were loaded onto coaster vessel at Norrköping Port, Sweden and discharged by floating crane.
 The final transport from port up to site was done by girder frame – 74 km across the beautiful landscape of Norway.
 Ending with alignment by jack and skidding at Ertsmyra site.

-In 2018, Martin Bencher transported 10 engines from Europe to two different project sites in North America.
+Martin Bencher transported 10 engines from Europe to two different project sites in North America.

 Each engine weighed 290 tons and measured 14 x 4 x 6 metres.
 In total 10,000 tons were transported plus 100 containers.

 The engines were transported to a local harbour in the Northern USA, and it took more than a year to get acceptance from US Customs of the ship and cargo.
 Before the operation, surveys of the bottom at the sea were done, and due to shallow water, a mooring arrangement with spacer barges were necessary to unload the engines successfully.

 Martin Bencher Finland was in charge of the project, co-operating with Martin Bencher Shanghai and Martin Bencher Germany.